Hello, I am Gonçalo D. SANTOS.

 RECENT EVENTS

-My research has received awards and grants from major institutions such as the American Council of Learned Societies, the British Academy, the Fundação para a Ciência e Tecnologia, and the Hong Kong Research Grants Council.
-I am in the editorial board of the following journals: Antropologia PortuguesaWorldwide Waste: Journal of Interdisciplinary Studies, and Journal of the European Association for Chinese Studies.
+My research has been awarded over 10 grants as PI or Co-PI from major national and international funding institutions, including the Portuguese Foundation for Science and Technology, Hong Kong Research Grants Council, American Council of Learned Societies and British Academy.
+I am in the editorial board of a number of distinguished journals, including Antropologia PortuguesaWorldwide Waste: Journal of Interdisciplinary Studies, and Journal of the European Association for Chinese Studies.
 In 2018-2019, I was awarded a Visiting Scholar Fellowship from the Max Planck Institute for the History of Science in Berlin to develop a research project on the medicalization of birth in contemporary China.
-In 2019-2021, I was invited by the Initiative for U.S.-China Dialogue on Global Issues at Georgetown University to join a Research Group on Culture and Society that hosts regular workshops on questions of moral transformation in contemporary China.
-In 2021-2022, I curated the international virtual colloquium, “Pluralizing the Anthropocene.
+In 2021-2022, I curated the international colloquium, “Pluralizing the Anthropocene.
 Reenvisioning the Future of the Planet in the 21st Century”, supported by Fundação Serralves.
+I am also very active as a podcaster, as a public speaker and science communicator and as an author of op-eds and essays in the press.